nightbot/docs/control-panel/timers.md

 - *Name* - This is your timer name.
 This has no real significance but to give you a quick reference to what your timer does.
 Ex.
 Twitter Message

 - *Message* - What do you want your timer's message to say when it gets shown in the chat?
-You can use [Variables](https://docs.nightbot.tv/commands/variables) in your messages to make dynamic messages.
+[Custom Variables](https://docs.nightbot.tv/commands/variables) can also be used to make dynamic messages.

 - *Interval* - Move the slider to the desired amount of time before the timer repeats.
 For example, 15 minute intervals will activate at 2:00, 2:15, 2:30, etc.